-According to representatives from the Ageless Alliance of Orange County, California, one in ten senior citizens are abused.
+According to representatives from the Ageless Alliance of Orange County, California, one in ten senior citizens is abused.
 This amounts to approximately five million people nationwide.
 Studies by the National Center on Elder Abuse have found that between 7.6% and 10% of seniors who were part of a study were willing to admit that they had experienced abuse in the prior year.
-Sadly, there are indications that many seniors are reluctant to report it, although Adult Protective Services does believe that there is a trend towards better reporting.
+Sadly, there are indications that many seniors are reluctant to report it, although Adult Protective Services does believe there is a trend towards better reporting.

 Financial abuse alone was reported in one study by 41 out of 1000 seniors who were surveyed.

 The problem may even be much more serious than these numbers indicate, since the New York State Elder Abuse Prevalence Study discovered that for every one abused elderly person who comes to the attention of authorities, approximately twenty-four cases go unreported.

 This seemed almost impossible for me to believe until I read about the different ways that seniors can be mistreated, often by the people they most trust.